erasmus-without-paper/ewp-specs-sec-resencr-rsa-aes128cbc/README.md

 > How the client delivers his encryption key to the server?

 In case of anonymous clients, via the `Accept-Response-Encryption-Key` header.
-In case of clients which has already authenticated themselves with an RSA key-pair, the same key-pair will be used (by default) for response encryption.
+In case of clients which have already authenticated themselves with an RSA key-pair, the same key-pair will be used (by default) for response encryption.

 > How to encrypt and decrypt the response?
 Which parts are covered by the
 > encryption and which are not?

 Encryption and decryption is described above.
 Only the body of the response is encrypted.
-Headers remain unencrypted.
+Headers (in particular, the `Content-Type` header) remain unencrypted.

 [develhub]: http://developers.erasmuswithoutpaper.eu/